sg-s/srinivas.gs_mtools/README.md

 You can also call any function with no arguments and it will return help, if at least one argument is required for that function.
 So `Manipulate` is the same as `help Manipulate`

 I've tried to follow the style guidelines specified in `mfile style guideline.md`

+# Contents

+## Plotting and Data visualisation

+2. autoplot.m
+26. oval.m
+27. Manipulate.m
+28. raster2.m
+29. TrialPlot.m
+30. multiplot.m
+31. PrettyFig.m

+## Web crawling functions

+13. GetLinks.m
+14. ParseHTML.m

+## Maths
+5. convolve.m
+6. ComputeOnsOffs.m7. cv.m8.
+FindShortestDimension.m9.
+FitFilter2Data.m10.
+GammaDist.m14. hill.m15. hill2.m16. ihill2.m17. iseven.m18. l2.m19. logistic.m20. logistic4.m23. mean2.m
+24. powerspec.m1. spiketimes2f.m1. rsquare.m

+## publishing

+3. CleanPublish.m
+4. MakePDF.m

+## image processing

+6. CutImage.m
+7. triangle.m
+7. SaturationPlane.m

+## misc.

+12. getComputerName.m
+13. getAllFiles.m1. argoutnames.m1.
+RemovePointDefects.m
+1. width.m1. textbar.m
+1. struct2mat.m25. oss.m
+## text handling
+1. strkat.m
+1. StripPath.m1. spellcheck.m1.
+RandomString.m

+# Detailed Notes

 ## MakePDF.m and CleanPublish.m
 `MakePDF.m` is a wrapper for MATLAB's [publish](http://www.mathworks.com/help/matlab/ref/publish.html) function that accepts a script, and makes into a PDF directly.
 It works by first using `publish` to make a .tex file, then using `pdflatex` to compile that to a PDF.
-Assumes you are working on a Unix machine with pdflatex installed.
+Assumes you are working on a Unix machine with `pdflatex` installed.

 It uses `CleanPublish.m` to remove all the figures and log files after the PDF is compiled.